Test environment

 IPN unavailable (retry)

-- Temporarily disable your IPN endpoint (e.g. stop the server).
+- Temporarily disable your IPN endpoint, for example by stopping the server.

-- dpay.pl will retry IPN delivery (up to 10 attempts with exponential backoff).
+- dpay.pl retries IPN delivery, up to 10 attempts with exponential backoff.

-- Restart the server - the IPN will be delivered on the next attempt.
+- Start the server again.
+The IPN is delivered during the next attempt.

-- Check the IPN delivery history for the transaction in the panel.
+- Check the IPN delivery history for the transaction in the dashboard.

 Testing refunds

-transaction_idof the paid transaction. - Check the API response and the transaction status in the panel.
+transaction_id. - Check the API response and the transaction status in the dashboard.

 Verifying API responses

 In test mode, API responses have the same format as in production.
-Make sure your application correctly handles:
+Make sure your application handles the following correctly:

 |---|---|